marcpage/libernet/README.md

 1. [Domain Identity](#domain-trust) has been found, and is not distrusted, or if in whitelist mode, is trusted.
 1. First Identity to submit a bundle for this location, and is not distrusted, or if in whitelist mode, is trusted.
 1. The most trusted signing Identity.
+1. The best match with the web address.

 ### Resolving web addresses